Section Branding

 LISTEN: A new program is providing relief for family members and unpaid caregivers of Georgians living with dementia.
 GPB’s Ellen Eldridge has more on the program from Emory’s Integrated Memory Care practice and the Centers for Medicare and Medicaid Services.

-Metro-Atlanta patients on Medicaid living with dementia may now access an alternative payment model that aims to increase quality of life, help them remain in their homes for as long as possible, and decrease strain on unpaid caregivers, through a collaboration with Emory Integrated Memory Care and the Centers for Medicare & Medicaid Services (CMS).
+Metro-Atlanta patients on Medicare living with dementia may now access an alternative payment model that aims to increase quality of life, help them remain in their homes for as long as possible, and decrease strain on unpaid caregivers, through a collaboration with Emory Integrated Memory Care and the Centers for Medicare & Medicaid Services (CMS).

 More than 1.5% of Georgia's population — or roughly 188,000 people and growing — live with Alzheimer's disease and Alzheimer's disease-related dementias, according to the Alzheimer's Association.